Saturday 10th February 2018 until Monday 7th May 2018

 The Natural History Museum’s famous Diplodocus skeleton cast, known as Dippy is touring the UK from early 2018.
 And we’re thrilled to have been selected from hot competition as his first stop on that tour!

 Dippy the dinosaur, has delighted visitors since he arrived at London's Natural History Museum in 1905.
-Now the Natural History Museum in partnership with the Garfield Weston Foundation, are touring Dippy around the country to spark the imagination of the next generation of scientists and connect the nation with nature.
+Now the Natural History Museum in partnership with the Garfield Weston Foundation and is supported by DELL EMC and Williams and Hill, are touring Dippy around the country to spark the imagination of the next generation of scientists and connect the nation with nature.

 Dippy always knew that many of the fossil marine reptiles at the Natural History Museum in London came from the Jurassic Coast, the birthplace of palaeontology.
 After years listening to how brilliant it is, he has finally decided to take the trip to find out for himself.
 There is so much to explore on the Jurassic Coast …..12 weeks might not be enough!